Russian-Doom/russian-doom/COMPILING.md

 After successful compilation, the resulting binaries can be found in the `build\src\` folder or, if you used `Visual Studio *` or `Ninja Multi-Config` generators, in `build\src\<config>\` folder.

-## Step 3: Installing International Doom
+## Step 3: Installing Russian Doom

-To install International Doom to `<install directory>` use the following command:
+To install Russian Doom to `<install directory>` use the following command:
 ```shell
 cmake --install build --prefix <install directory>
 ```